naonder/python_webex_teams_route_bot/README.md

 # python_webex_teams_route_bot
 Bot that can do various tasks.
+Invoke using the '@botname /dosomething'

 Options include:
   /help - lists commands possible